Full disclosure: Some of the stories below are not for the faint of heart.

 "The Lady in White."
 Spirits that are known to pull at visitors' pant legs.
 Doorknobs that will turn and open on their own.
 Nope, that's not creepy or anything.

-Bacon’s Castle embraces its creep factor -- hosting an event called Haunt Night, so you know there must be something to all these strange reports (allegedly, of course).
+Bacon’s Castle embraces its creep factor -- hosting an event called Haunt Night, so you know there must be something to all these strange reports (alleged, of course).

-This rural Surry County hotspot has been looked into by the Center for Paranormal Research and Investigation, in Richmond, which makes sense, considering the building is also the the oldest brick dwelling in British North America, reports say.
+This rural Surry County hotspot has been looked into by the Center for Paranormal Research and Investigation, in Richmond.

 As for what makes the castle so creepy, it's been said that a man named Nathaniel Bacon took over the property during 1676 Bacon's Rebellion -- an event in which Bacon and nearly 100 of his followers holed up in the castle and destroyed the grounds.
 Perhaps he and his group decided to stick around, all these years later?
 We may never know.

 16.)
 Edgewood Plantation (Charles City)

 First it was called Berkeley Plantation, now it's known as Edgewood Plantation.
 And just like Boxwood (No. 14 on our list), this property turned into a bed and breakfast.

 But restless spirits are said to roam the place, including a woman who is possibly the fiancée of a Civil War soldier who never returned from battle, according to hauntedrooms.com.
 The woman lingers in the halls of the plantation house, lost and broken-hearted.